Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Accessibility adjustments for PGR Research Development Workshops, forums and UWE Bristol Summer residential.

 - Preparing for a viva: an initial indication of the likely range of questions/topics which the examiner will wish to discuss.
-But you should be aware that there is no guarantee that the viva will not explore other aspects or areas of your research - you should prepare for every eventuality.
+You should be aware that there is no guarantee that the viva will not explore other aspects or areas of your research - you should prepare for every eventuality.

-- Adjustments to the way in which the viva is conducted eg: 1)an electronic version of your thesis/work on your laptop/iPad/tablet for your reference during the exam; 2)scheduled breaks during the viva; 3)examiner questioning style eg short single clause questions, avoiding multiple clause questions.
+- Adjustments to the way in which the viva is conducted eg: 1) an electronic version of your thesis/work on your laptop/iPad/tablet for your reference during the exam; 2) scheduled breaks during the viva; 3) examiner questioning style eg short single clause questions, avoiding multiple clause questions.

 Adjustment to mode of registration for PGRs with reasonable adjustments